HAG: Hierarchical Demographic Tree-based Agent Generation for Topic-Adaptive Simulation: Experiments

 \subsection{Qualitative Analysis}

 Quantitative metrics show HAG's superiority, and we further conduct qualitative analysis to investigate the intrinsic mechanisms.
 We answer two Research Questions (RQs).

 \paragraph{RQ1: Does the population maintain a macro manifold structure consistent with reality?} We upgrade our perspective from attribute statistics to the examination of the Population Manifold.
-We embed personas into high-dimensional vectors and visualize them in Sociological Space using t-SNE dimensionality reduction.
+We embed personas into high-dimensional dense vectors to capture their complex sociological features, and visualize their local clustering structure in a latent persona embedding space using t-SNE dimensionality reduction.
 Observed in Figure~\ref{fig.tsne}, data-based retrieval methods drift into distal regions, indicating a semantic misalignment with the target population.
 LLM Generate clusters tightly in a disjoint region, signaling severe mode collapse and a failure to capture the semantic diversity of the topic.
 Conversely, HAG demonstrates the highest degree of overlap with the GT, effectively filling the target manifold.
 This confirms that HAG can not only align marginal statistics but also successfully capture the complex, high-dimensional manifold structure of the real-world population.

 \paragraph{RQ2: Does the population capture joint distributions and conditional dependencies?} We visualize the correlation between education level and income level under scientific research topics through joint distribution heatmaps, shown in Figure~\ref{fig:heat}.
 LLM Generate produces a diffuse spread covering all education levels, including lower levels absent in the GT, indicating a failure to align with the demographic scope.
 HAG-Flat exhibits a symmetric, grid-like distribution.
 Because it combines dimension values independently, leading to uniform probabilities.
 Conversely, HAG closely matches the diagonal trend and high-density regions of the GT.
 This validates that our Topic-Adaptive Distribution Tree successfully locks in conditional dependencies, ensuring the generated populationconforms to the macro multi-attribute joint distribution, and that the attributes of micro individuals are also relevant and reasonable.